aarushivijay1/SnakeGame/README.md

 # SnakeGame

 SnakeGame is a peek into the classic "Snake" game that we all were addicted to in our childhood!
 This version of the game has been created using HTML, CSS and JavaScript.

-Feel free to play or build on!
+Have fun playing "SnakeGame" ~ Aarushi Vijay

 ![Screenshot 2019-11-18 at 2 34 56 AM](https://user-images.githubusercontent.com/52317352/69033570-3ae06c80-09ad-11ea-8a44-8388d7f70085.png)